NiklasJobs/Agent-based_Control_of_Interaction_Area/README.md

 Ensure that the following requirements are met:

-- PADE must be installed.
-You can install PADE using `pip install pade`.
+- PADE must be installed. (version 2.2.5) You can install PADE using `pip install pade`.
+- pygame must be installed. (version 2.6.0)
+- shapely must be installed. (version 2.0.6)
+- twisted must be installed. (version 19.7.0)
-- Works with Python version 3.9.
+- Works with Python 3.9.19

 ## Sources